AXIS OS Portal

 When a product has an AXIS OS support date, what does that mean?

-The product will be supported during this period with stability and security releases.
+The product will be supported during this period with bug fixes as well as critical security updates, and with focus on compatibility and consistency.

 What is required to get the full support period?

-The device needs to be upgraded to the latest supported LTS version.
-For more information on upgrade strategy, see .
+To benefit from the full support period of AXIS OS, the device must be upgraded to the latest active, LTS or PSS version.
+For more information on upgrade strategies, see Upgrade path.

-Why do some products only show the date for Hardware support and not AXIS OS support or vice versa?
+Why do some products display only the date for Hardware support and not AXIS OS support, or vice versa?

-Which dates will be shown depends on what information have been investigated and where the product is in its lifecycle.
-In some cases no dates are shown, and in other cases two different dates can be shown.
-If the product has a set end of support date for hardware and AXIS OS, they will both be shown.
+The dates displayed depend on investigated information and the product's lifecycle stage.
+For older products, no dates may be shown, while in other cases, two different dates might be displayed.
+If the product has a defined end-of-support date for hardware and AXIS OS, both dates will be shown.

-Why do some products lack an AXIS OS maintenance date?
+Why do some products lack an AXIS OS support date?

-What happens when the AXIS OS support has expired for a product?
+What happens once the AXIS OS support has expired for a product?

-Where do I find out more about the current AXIS OS release forecast, upcoming changes and currently supported tracks?
+Where can I find further information on the current forecast for AXIS OS, upcoming changes and which tracks are currently supported?

 Example of AXIS OS Support:

-During its product lifecycle, AXIS Q1656-LE Box Camera will receive new features, higher cybersecurity, improvements and security patches up until 2028.
-From 2028 until 2033, it will get some improvements and all security patches through LTS 2028, with focus on compatibility.
+Throughout its product lifecycle, the AXIS Q1656-LE will continue to receive new features, increased cybersecurity, improvements and security updates until 2028.
+Between 2028 and the end of 2033, it will receive some improvements along with all security updates through LTS 2028, with a focus on compatibility.